← Back to work

 Key Learning:

-We realized that injecting radical changes into decade-old workflows creates friction for relatively small gains.
-This highlighted the need for a fundamental shift in how abstractors interact with data.
+I realized that injecting radical changes into decade-old workflows creates friction for relatively small gains, that it likely wouldn't be possible to make abstraction an LLM-first workflow.
 We also decided to decouple LLM experiments from the main Patient Manager tool to explore value for other internal stakeholders.

 Part 3: ML-Derived Data Insertion (Q4 2024)